Quuxplusone/blog/_posts/2024-12-08-should-expected-be-nodiscard.md

   we do with the (non-exceptional, non-error) return value.
 This ensures that the error is never swallowed except on purpose.
 ---

+> This post has been updated several times since its original publication.
+> See the section titled ["Adoption (since this post)"](#adoption-since-this-post)
+> below: as more libraries implement this proposal, I've progressively replaced
+> callouts with plaudits.
+Until December 2025, the title of this post was
+> "Should `expected` be nodiscard?"
+By now I'm thoroughly comfortable with its new title.

 A correspondent writes to me that he's switched from `throw/catch` exceptions to C++23's `std::expected` in all new code.
 That is, where a traditional C++ program would have: